dreamportdev/Osdev-Notes/09_Loading_Elf/02_Elf_Theory.md

 This is actually how the `.bss` section is allocated, and any pre-zeroed parts of an ELF executable are created this way.

-Before looking at some example code your VMM will need a new function that tries to allocate memory at a *specific* virtual address, instead of whatever is the best fit.
-For our example we're going to assume you have the following implemented, but adjust to your own design:
+Before looking at some example code our VMM will need a new function that tries to allocate memory at a *specific* virtual address, instead of whatever is the best fit.
+For our example we're going to assume the following function is implemented (according to the chosen design):

 ```c
 void* vmm_alloc_at(uintptr_t addr, size_t length, size_t flags);
 ```

-Alternatively you could make use of the extra argument in `vmm_alloc`, and add a new flag like `VM_FLAG_AT_ADDR` that indicates the VMM should use the extra arg as the virtual address.
-Bare in mind that if you're loading a program into another address space you will need a way to copy the phdr contents into that address space.
-The specifics of this don't matter too much, as long as you have a way to do it.
+Alternatively the in `vmm_alloc` function we can make use of the `flag` parameter, and add a new flag like `VM_FLAG_AT_ADDR` that indicates the VMM should use the extra arg as the virtual address.
+Bear in mind that if we're loading a program into another address space we will need a way to copy the phdr contents into that address space.
+The specifics of this don't matter too much, as long as there is a way to do it.

 The reason we need to use a specific address is that the code and data contained in the ELF are compiled and linked assuming that they're at that address.
 There might be code that jumps to a fixed address or data that is expected to be at a certain address.
 If we don't copy the program header where it expects to be, the program may break.